 Who We Are

 Our mission is to be the church family engaging each person to enrich our community for God's Glory through Jesus through:

 - Worship: We glorify and honor God’s majesty and worth in a variety of worship styles and settings

 And they shall sing of the ways of the Lord, for great is the glory of the Lord. - Psalm 138:5

 - Discipleship: We encourage each other to grow in faith, knowledge and love for God and others and follow Jesus in our daily walk.

-- Mission and Outreach: We empower participants to give themselves away for Jesus in the church, community and world
+- Mission and Outreach: We empower participants to give themselves to Jesus in the church, community and world

 What We Believe